biojs/biojs/README.md

 We are working on a new platform [edu.biojs.net](http://edu.biojs.net/).
 [Pull requests](https://github.com/biojs/tutorials) are welcome.

-For beginners there is a [BioJS 2 101 tutorial series](http://edu.biojs.net/categories/101_tutorial/index.html).
+For beginners there is a [BioJS 2 101 tutorial series][101].
-For a quick migration to BioJS 2 we created [this document](http://edu.biojs.net/tutorials/aQuickGuideForMigrating.html).
+For a quick migration to BioJS 2 we created [this document][migrationguide].

 What is a package?
 ------------------

-A tiny building block like a FASTA parser or a visulization piece.
+A tiny building block like a FASTA parser or a visualization piece.
 If it obeys the rule "do one thing and do it well" , then it is (most likely) a package.
 The BioJS packages are published on the JavaScript package manager [npm](npmjs.org).

 What do I need to use a package?
 -------------------------------